Alpovka/Incompass-Tech-Lead-Interview/README.md

 After switching to the `finch-data-sync` branch:

 1. Same initial connection flow as above
-2. Access tokens are now stored securely in Google Cloud Secret Manager
+2. Access tokens are now stored securely in Firestore (using a `secrets` collection that mimics Secret Manager behavior)
 3. Connection persists and can be reused
 4. New "Enable Auto Data Sync" toggle available
 5. When enabled, a weekly Cloud Function automatically syncs employee data